cyian-1756/nsfw_game_updater/GUI/readme.md

 - Scraping games' websites to look for updates.
 - Auto-Updating the database
-- Improved Help page
 - Game rating (each user may rate the game, shown rating will be the average rating)
 - Patreon integration to pledge from the app itself
-- itch.io integration to buy/donate from the app itself

 # TO DO List :

 ## Fix :

 - [x] right click on an item doesn't really select it, and results in an error when trying to perform onSelect actions.
-- [ ] trying to move/resize the window is still a bit glitchy (window shaking, resize snapping back to where it was...)
+- [x] trying to move/resize the window is still a bit glitchy (window shaking, resize snapping back to where it was...)